petersohn/sokoban/readme.md

 ### Advanced Heuristics Calculator

-First, use a `BasicHeurCalculator` to calculate a preliminary heuristics table.
+First, use a Basic Heuristics Calculator to calculate a preliminary heuristics table.
 Then for each tile:

 1. Put a stone on the tile, and leave all other tiles empty.
 2. Partition the remaining floor tiles so that each partition consists of the tiles reachable by the player from each other.